Advertiser Disclosure

 What does the law say about getting a credit card at 18?

-• You need to make enough money on your own to make the minimum payments or,
+• You need to make enough money on your own to meet the income requirements for student credit cards,

 What happens if you're under 21 and want a credit card?